skyscrapers/documentation/kubernetes/getting_started.md

 ## More Configurations

-The following are some important configurations concept that your application will need to run:
+The following are some important configuration concepts that your application will need to run:

 - you can add environment variables to access inside the application: https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/